Simply copy and paste the following command line in your terminal to create your first Strapi project.

 Thanks to all the contributors who pushed for this feature to be released on the roadmap and to @mnlbox and @DMehaffy for this contribution!

 The Quickstart mode is using SQLite to ease the setup process when creating a Strapi app.
-We received a lot of feedback from community members being a bit lost when they had to choose which database to use for their project.
+We received a lot of feedback from community members is a bit lost when they had to choose which database to use for their project.

 And we hate when Strapi users are lost!